Deool Band: Release

 The film was theatrically released on 31 July 2015 on around 110 screens throughout Maharashtra.

+Sequel

+The Deool Band 2 was announced in April 2026 and released on 21 May 2026, become the Second highest grossing Marathi film of 2026 and the third highest grossing Marathi film of the all time.

 Box office

 Deool Band topped the box office in Maharashtra and grossed over ₹8 crore in the first four days from its release.
 It collected around ₹20 crore in its run.